lestrrat-go/tx-guard/README.md

 wrapper creates transaction objects that have an `AutoRollback` method that you can safely register to a `defer` statement so that in case of errors `Rollback` gets called.

+Note that as of Go 1.7 which introduced the use of context.Context, this sort of hack is no longer required.